jian1/lossless-compression-decoders/README.md

 	./benchmark/Bitstream/RLE_32bit/compress_1
 			output of the rle software encoder.
 	./benchmark/Bitstream/RLE_32bit/compress_1_hw
-			modify the output of the rle software encoder for hardware evaluation..
+			modify the output of the rle software encoder for hardware evaluation.
 ----------------------------------------------------------------------------------------------------------